russelljjarvis/Spike2Vec.jl/main.typ

 When it comes to electrical neuronal recordings of the mammal cortex, there is a risk of underestimating the frequency of neuronal replay events and overestimating the frequency of unrepeating random looking events.
 Repeating Temporal Spatial Patterns (RTSPs) aka sequences, and motifs are rarely observed in important electrical neuronal cortical recordings of sensory neurons @billeh2020systematic, and older recordings of neocortex in rodents and primates.
 If the prevalence of repitition and replay was thoroughly characterized, cortical models could then appropriately increase the amount of structured coherent repeating patterns they generate and decrease the amount of Poisson process random noise activity represented in simulation outputs.

-The reasons why there is a risk that RTSP is going unrecognized will be discussed below, as most of these risks are avoidable.
+The reasons why there is a risk that RTSP is going unrecognized in classic neuronal recordings of spike trains will be discussed below, as most of these risks are avoidable.
 The first reason is that many electrical neuronal data recordings are only 3 seconds or less.
 Three seconds is a tiny window of opportunity, and it is not a reasonable duration for spike patterns to be repeated in a recording.

 /*; and yet most of the neuronal recordings the authors have dealt with are 3 seconds in duration.*/